Mexican Gray Wolf

-Mexican gray wolves are the smallest gray wolf subspecies in North America and are approximately half of the size of the North American gray wolf.
+They are the smallest gray wolf subspecies in North America with adults averaging 5.5 feet nose to tail, weighing about 50-80 lbs, and standing 28-32 inches at the shoulder.
 Males are slightly larger than females.
-Despite the name “gray” wolf, their coats are a mix of gray, rust, brown, black and cream.
-They tend to have darker colored backs and lighter colored bellies.
+Their coats are a mix of gray, rust, brown, black, and off-white/ cream.